The Un-Christened and Suffering

 People don’t suffer in this life more because they were not christened when they were young.
 This is a misconception.
 Some have even wrongly taught that the un-baptized infant is eternally lost if he dies before the age of accountability.
 This un-scriptural teaching that an infant is lost eternally because his parents failed to baptize him is a slander upon the loving character of our Heavenly Father.
-The truth is that a person suffers because doesn’t have a daily daily relationship with God.
+The truth is that a person suffers because he is not connected to God – the source of power, wisdom and truth.

 Being christened or baptized when you are a baby doesn’t guarantee salvation or protection.
 In fact, children should not get baptized when they are young because they don’t understand what it means to be a Christian.
 Jesus, our supreme example, was dedicated to the Lord when he was 40 days old (Luke 2:22-38 and Leviticus 12:1-4) and He got baptized when he was thirty years old (Luke 3:23).